Mixed reaction from parents as Derby students move to remote learning

 Gayton hoping the Derby School District will offer help and flexibility.

-The Board of Education will be meeting December 30 to see what model will be best for when school returns in the new year.
+The board will be meeting December 30 to see what model will be best for when school returns in the new year.

 LATEST STORIES: